Divyakola312/Task-Manager/README.md

 # Task Manager Web Application

-A simple browser-based task manager application built using **HTML, CSS, and JavaScript**.
+A simple browser-based Task Manager web application built using **HTML, CSS, and JavaScript**.
-This project allows users to manage daily tasks with priorities, due dates, filtering, and persistent storage using **LocalStorage**.
+This project helps users manage daily tasks with priorities, due dates, filtering options, and persistent storage using **LocalStorage**.

 ---